 Our strategy includes both violence intervention and prevention.
-Through SWITCH, we will provide violence intervention: targeted supports for adults and older youth at highest risk of involvement in violence.
-This approach is informed by research demonstrating that: 1) a small number of individuals typically drive the majority of a city's violence; 2) most of those individuals have common risk factors, such as having been recently shot themselves; and 3) that intervening with services for those individuals can reduce violence.
+Through SWITCH and SWITCH Youth, we provide community violence intervention: targeted supports for adults and youth at highest risk of involvement in violence.
+This approach is informed by research demonstrating that: 1) a small number of individuals typically drive the